 Top Things to Do

-- Go Diving – Rangiroa offers French Polynesia’s best diving. it is the South Pacific’s largest atoll and one of the largest in the world.
+- Go Diving – Rangiroa offers French Polynesia’s best diving.
+It is the South Pacific’s largest atoll and one of the largest in the world.
 Hordes of marine life including barracuda, tuna, turtles and dolphins can be found in the waters as well as hammerhead sharks and manta rays.
-If you dive, you shouldn’t miss doing it here
+If you dive, you shouldn’t miss doing so here.

 - Go Surfing – The giant breaks at Teahupoo create amazing waves which can challenge all abilities.
 There are several surf schools on the island of Tahiti and board rental is available in Papeete.
 The surf is also good off the coast of Moorea.

 - Explore Bora Bora – Bora Bora is located about 140 miles northwest of Papeete and is famous for being the ultimate island paradise (and the ultimate place to hurt your wallet.)
 This is where honeymooners and celebrities enjoy luxurious bungalows.
 Its famous blue lagoon is the ideal place to try out jetskiing, paragliding or any other water sport.
 The jungles also offer some great hiking.
 This place is paradise; it’s a shame that is is just so expensive.